Tokyo's laid back, creative center is the perfect antidote to hectic city life

 Beyond clothing, Shimokitazawa also has some of the best coffee shops in all of Tokyo.
 Check out some of the specialty coffee hotspots while you're wandering through the area, including the historic Moldive, world-famous Bear Pond Espresso, and Frankie Melbourne, which introduced the city to authentic "flat whites" popular in Australia and New Zealand.

-For something a little heartier, the area is also home to an eclectic collection of cafes and restaurants that serve everything from Okinawan Tex-Mex, Canadian fast food, avocado dishes while sitting in hammocks, and of course plenty of pub-style Japanese.
+For something a little heartier, the area is also home to an eclectic collection of cafes and restaurants that serve everything from Okinawan Tex-Mex, Canadian fast food, avocado dishes while sitting in hammocks, and of course plenty of Japanese pub-style dishes.
 While Omotesando has high-end luxury cafes, this area is all about relaxed, down-to-earth dining with an undeniable eye for quality.